exercism/csharp/exercises/pov/README.md

 This exercise involves taking an input graph and re-orientating it from the point of view of one of the nodes.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/pov` directory.

 ## Source